 Petrology (GEO270)

 GEO270 is an applied petrology course.
-You will learn to identify different minerals, and igneous, sedimentary and metamorphic rocks in the microscope, and also will get exercise doing this macroscopically.
+You will learn to use different petrographic methods.
+You will learn to identify different minerals, and igneous, sedimentary and metamorphic rocks microscopically.
 You also will learn to draw conclusions from your observations.
 The main part of the course focuses on sedimentary rocks.

 Facts